Google shutting down Google+ after exposing data of up to 500,000 users

 The news comes as Silicon Valley companies have been increasingly scrutinized for their data collection practices.
 Facebook brought the issue to the forefront in March after its Cambridge Analytica scandal, in which a UK-based digital consultancy harvested data on 87 million Facebook users without their permission.

-Google has already drawn controversy over its data collection practices.
-In July, the company was criticized after reports that employees for a third-party email app could read our emails if we integrated those apps with our Gmail account.
+Google has already recently drawn controversy over its data collection practices.
+In July, the company was criticized after reports that employees for third-party email apps could read our emails if we integrated those apps with our Gmail account.
 Google was hammered again a month later, when the Associated Press revealed the company was tracking users' locations even after they'd turned off their phones' location history setting.

 Last month, Google Chief Privacy Officer Keith Enright — alongside representatives from other tech and telecom giants including Apple, Amazon and AT&T — testified before the Senate on privacy practices in Silicon Valley.
 Google CEO Sundar Pichai reportedly is expected to take the hot seat in another congressional hearing after the US midterm elections in November.